 We have a very strong focus on employee welfare and are proud to be a London Living Wage employer.
 We have a diversity inclusion policy that informs our core values as a business.
 All employees have a personal development plan which includes formal and informal training plus timelines for career progression.

 In an effort to tackle the usually poor work life balance in the events industry we offer paid overtime, fully paid sick leave and paid wellness days for employees to take as they wish and at short notice.
-We offer complimentary gym membership or fund an alternative class activity.
-We also have regular team outings for both educational and entertainment purposes and are about to introduce massage therapy in house.
+We also have regular team outings for both educational and entertainment purposes and offer massage therapy in house.

 We offer nutritious meals at work and cater for all dietary requirements.
 There is free access to water and hot drinks, fresh fruit and snacks throughout the day.
 We also offer a range of discounts for staff members.